-MySQL XOR Operator is one of the Logical Operator.
+MySQL XOR Operator is one of the Logical Operators.
 In mathematics, x XOR y is equal to (x AND (NOT y)) OR ((NOT x) AND y).
-Generally we use this operator in the WHERE Clause to apply multiple filters on the rows returned by SELECT Statement.
-This operator returns the result as:
+Generally, we use this MySQL XOR operator in the WHERE Clause to apply multiple filters on the rows or records returned by the SELECT Statement.
+This XOR operator returns the result as:

-- 1, if all operands are non nulls, and if an odd number of operands are non zeros, otherwise 0.
+- 1, if all operands are no nulls, and if an odd number of operands are non-zero, otherwise 0.

-- NULL, If either of the operands are NULL.
+- NULL, If either of the operands is NULL.

-In this article we will show you, How to use the MySQL Logical Operator XOR in the WHERE Clause to filter the data.
-In order to explain the XOR operator, we are going to use the below shown data.
+To explain the Logical XOR Operator in the WHERE Clause, we are going to use the below shown data.

-In this example we will pass Ones, Zeros, and Null values with different combination.
-This example helps you to understand the Truth table behind the XOR Operator.
+In this MySQL example, we pass Ones, Zeros, and Null values with a different combinations.
+This example helps you to understand the Truth table behind this XOR Operator.

 SELECT 1 XOR 1; SELECT 1 XOR 0; SELECT 0 XOR 0; SELECT 1 XOR NULL; SELECT 1 XOR 1 XOR 1 XOR 0; SELECT 0 XOR NULL;

 The XOR Operator test multiple conditions in WHERE Clause.
 If either one of the conditions in the WHERE Clause is TRUE, then the SELECT Statement displays the records.

 USE company; SELECT CustID, First_Name, Last_Name, Education, Profession, Yearly_Income, Sales FROM customers WHERE Education = 'High School' XOR Yearly_Income > 90000;